 Otherwise, I would already be considering unneccesary surgery.
 Granted, this diagnosis may not be the long-term ultimate outcome.

-New York Times today, is an article about current medical practice concerning prostate gland cancer treatments.
+In the New York Times today, is an article about current medical practice concerning prostate gland cancer treatments.
 My brother chose a wait and see attitude, but finally chose surgery.
 Bth time the physician recommended treatment, the cancer was protruding outside the prostate gland.
 According to physicians, they did not get it all, but it seemingly has not spread further.

 Also, in an earlier New York Times, a disasterous VA prostate treatment is exposed.
 Neither our veterans not our government deserve such malpractice.